 Because in this study a classification process was carried out to categorize whether the photo data stated that the patient had cancer or not, the evaluation of the model's performance will be carried out by looking at the following indicators:

+Accuracy

+Accuracy is expressed as the percentage of correct predictions for a model.
 The best accuracy is equal to 100%, while the worst accuracy is equal to 0%.

-.
+Typically, accuracy is calculated by the following formula:

+accuracy=number of correct predictionstotal number of predictionsx 100%

+Apart from that, accuracy can also be evaluated as positive and negative for binary classification with the following formula:

+accuracy=TP+TNTP+TN+FP+FN x 100%

+Where:

+TP is True Positives or the number of predictions of true in which a positive instance.

+TN is True Negative or the number of the prediction of true that in the case is negative.

+FP is False Positive or the number of predictions of false of negative instance.

+FN is False Negative or the number of predictions of false that a case positive.

+Precision

 It measures the accuracy of the model and represents the ratio of carcinoma images classified accurately from a composite of class images that predict the same.
 And it can be calculated with the following formula:

+precision=TPTP+FP x 100%

+Recall

 Recall also called “sensitivity” computes the completeness of a model.
 It represents the ratio of images accurately classified as carcinoma out of the total number of carcinoma images.
 And it can be calculated with the following formula:

-recallN
+recall=TPTP+FN x 100%

+F1 Score

 It shows the harmonic averages of precision and gain and is typically used to optimize a model toward precision or gain.
 And it can be calculated with the following formula:

-F1 score2*(Recall*Precision)RecallPrecision
+F1 score=2*(Recall*Precision)Recall+Precision

 Experimental Result